tardate/LittleArduinoProjects/Equipment/BeepLogicProbe/README.md

 I've made a few modifications to the original Elektor circuit:

 * the front-end is replaced by dual comparators using an LM358, so that the high-Z range is explicitly set between 1/3 and 2/3 of VCC
     * the three-stage voltage divider front-end in the original circuit did not work very well for me, as it would not unlatch low signals effectively -the transition voltages of the CD4040 NAND gate I'm using appeared to be on the high end of the specs, and thus defeated the "high Z" state of the circuit
 * although this circuit is primarily audio, I've added LED indicators just for fun:
     * red - low voltage indicator
     * green - high voltage indicator
     * orange - high frequency detection indicator
 * the original circuit tapped 3 selectable outputs from the CD4093 ripple counter.
 I've only tapped two, and used a third for the LED indicator.
-* I'm uing CD4049 inverting buffer instead of the original CD4050 non-inverting buffer.
+* I'm using CD4049 inverting buffer instead of the original CD4050 non-inverting buffer.
 As this is used just for driving the audio output, the result is the same.

 ### How it Works

 See the Elektor article for a full description.
 The essentials:

-* low and high frequency audio indocators are generated with simple NAND-gate oscillators.
+* low and high frequency audio indicators are generated with simple NAND-gate oscillators.
 This allows the neat trick of using the input signal as an enable input to the oscillators
 * higher frequency signals will soon drive the circuit beyond audible range.
 This is where the CD4093 ripple counter comes into play - it is capacitively coupled to the input and scales back the incoming signal.
 The frequency range switch is used to select between divide by 1024 or 2048.

 ## Construction